Develop your skills, learn from some of the best mentors you could ask for

 The firm is committed to the long term development of our trainees and as such want all our trainees to qualify as associates with us at the end of the two year programme.
 The qualification process is straightforward, with trainees choosing one or two practice areas they’d like to qualify into and outlining their reasons why.
 There are no interviews or hoops to jump through as we will have got to know you in depth over the course of the Training Contract.
 The partnership will then meet (overseas partners too!) to discuss your review feedback throughout the period and to allocate trainees to their preferred practice groups, some of which may be located in our overseas offices.

-As a profitable and growing firm, we’re confident that our groups can benefit from the high quality associates our Training Contract produces; as such we have boasted a 100% retention rate for the past 2 years.
+As a profitable and growing firm, we’re confident that our groups can benefit from the high quality associates our Training Contract produces; as such we have consistently boasted strong retention rates.
 This is testament to the high calibre of our trainees, as well as a great success for the firm in retaining such impressive talent.

-We recruit up to 2 years ahead, so are currently recruiting for our 2019 Training Contract.
+We recruit up to 2 years ahead.
 Candidates should apply in their penultimate year of a law degree (or beyond) or final year of a non-law degree.
 We also welcome applications from graduates.

 Top Tips for Training Contract Applications